Frequently Asked Questions

 Auditory processing is the full range of mental activity involved in reacting to auditory stimuli, especially as it relates to the ability to hear auditory messages and the ability to distinguish between similar sounds or words.
 Sound discrimination and analysis involves oral segmenting, blending, and sequencing of sounds.
 I modify and individualize my plans to directly relate to what the student presents while continuing on with my basic plan for reading mastery.

 Decoding is the ability to convert the printed word into spoken language.
 A reader decodes words by sounding them out, using auditory-visual association, syllabication techniques, or recognizing the word by sight.
 Decoding words aids in the development and improvement of word recognition.
 Word recognition within text improves reading fluency, which in turn improves reading comprehension.
 With mastery in decoding, students can devote more of their attention to making meaning from the text and less attention to the decoding process itself.

-In working with dyslexic students I begin as I would for all students implementing auditory processing procedures.
-Again the auditory to visual associative component is not only important but crucial for a dyslexic student.
+When working with dyslexic students I begin as I would for all students by implementing auditory processing procedures.
+Again the auditory to visual associative component is not only important, but it is crucial for a dyslexic student.
 Visual memory then contributes to the student's ability to recognize frequently used words.
 Modifications and tools such as color overlays, increased font size and others all help as we move through the sound to letter associations that exist in our language.
 Constant review and integration of phonemes is important with dyslexia as it builds permanency in skills to apply as a dyslexic reader.

 How many times per week I see a student depends on many factors.
 I’ve seen better results when the tutoring sessions are more consistent.
 It enables the student and me to readily apply the mastered skill to new material.
 It helps the students experience immediate positive feedback and in turn fuels the desire to push on.
 Because of this I prefer to see a student at least twice per week.
-Some students benefit from one hour sessions while others require 1.5 hours.
 The range is broad and flexible for scheduling sessions.
 Kids have sports and music and other interests that fill their time; however, if reading tutoring is indicated it is best to make it a priority.

 Your daughter may have underdeveloped reading skills that impede her ability to follow along at grade level.
 If her foundational decoding skills (phonetics) are poor she will continue to struggle.
 Her auditory-visual skills need bolstering and her spelling and writing will improve.
 The emphasis of learning to read phonetically will aid her in reading fluency and improved spelling skills needed to do better in school.
 No gimmicks will supersede basic phonics when it comes to reading.
 Once a student has fallen behind and the number of successes in school decreases, frustration, hopelessness, and lack of motivation becomes predominant.
 It can become a vicious cycle.
 The student hasn’t seen any success so she remains unmotivated.
 She’s unmotivated…..so she sees no success.
 I am confident in my ability to help a poor reader.
 I have a good record of success in my experiences with students.
 With my Reading Resolutions your daughter can be feeling better about herself and experiencing successes in a very short time.
 Always, the goal is to have the new skills, and new found motivation transfer quickly to academic performance in school.